gallynaut/otel-kube/README.md

 minikube start --driver=podman
 ```

-[!IMPORTANT] You should run `minikube tunnel` in a new shell so your localhost
+> [!TIP] You should run `minikube tunnel` in a new shell so your localhost ports
-ports are tunneled to Minikube for running test scripts.
+> are tunneled to Minikube for running test scripts.

-You can also open a local Kubernetes UI with the command `minikube dashboard` in
+> [!TIP] You can also open a local Kubernetes UI with the command
-a new shell.
-But learning the commands is recommended. [!IMPORTANT]
+> `minikube dashboard` in a new shell.
+But learning the commands is recommended.

 ### Deploy